 If you are considering GLP-1 therapy as part of your HS care, a few things matter more than the medication itself.

-Real clinician review of your full picture.
+Clinician review of your full picture.
 GLP-1 prescribing for an HS patient is not a checkbox exercise.
 Your clinician should know your HS severity, your current treatments (including biologics, antibiotics, and oral retinoids), your other medical history, and your goals.
 Medications like adalimumab or other immunomodulators do not prevent GLP-1 therapy, but the decision should be deliberate.

 Coordination with your dermatologist.
 GLP-1 therapy is a weight management intervention, not a replacement for HS-specific care.
 If you are already on a biologic, antibiotic, or other systemic HS therapy, that should continue under your dermatologist's care while GLP-1 therapy supports the weight management goal.